 Babka is an extremely popular Eastern European Jewish dessert, and for good reason.
 Imagine eating pools of gooey, delicious chocolate alongside crunchy toasted nuts that have been swirled and baked inside a warm, slightly crusty loaf of bread – that’s babka.
-Obviously, bread + chocolate = two of the best foods on the planet, so it only makes sense to marry them together in baked form.
+Obviously, bread and chocolate are two of the best foods on the planet, so it only makes sense to marry them together in baked form.
 You can also create babka with raisins or cinnamon (or both), but our preference is for chocolate, so we devised a healthy-ish version of the classic.
-We swapped out white flour and white sugar for more nutrient-rich ingredients – but you won’t taste the difference, scout’s honour!
+We swapped out white flour and white sugar for more nutrient-rich ingredients – but you won’t taste the difference!
 We recommend making a second loaf to ensure leftovers (this version is healthy enough for breakfast, after all).

 Chocolate Walnut Filling